Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 Reviewed by: Amelia Yeomans

-Revamp's tools are great for those with thick hair that's on the drier side, in particular the brand's oil-infused Progloss range – take it from me.
-This small, lightweight and easy-to-use wand made styling incredibly easy, whilst the bouncy curls it created remained intact all night long (without any need for hairspray to boot).
+Revamp's tools are ideal for those with thick hair that's on the drier side, especially the brand's oil-infused Progloss range – I speak from firsthand experience here.
+This small, lightweight and easy-to-use wand made styling incredibly easy, while my bouncy curls remained intact all night long (without the need for hairspray to boot).

-The barrel may look deceivingly short, but it still catered to my long and thick hair well, delivering curls that were neither too tight nor too loose.
-I did notice the benefits of the oils, as my hair was left looking smooth and feeling healthy, with no need for finishing products – something that further sped up the styling process.
+Its barrel may look deceivingly short, but it still catered to my long and thick hair well, delivering curls that were neither too tight nor too loose.
+I did notice the benefits of the oils, as my hair was left looking smooth and healthy-feeling, with no need for finishing products – something that further sped up my overall styling process.

-With not just one but two interchangeable batteries, this wire-free tool made for quick and easy styling, even while on the go, though it's worth noting that the batteries do take a few hours to charge.
-But overall, if your hair is prone to dryness and frizz, we'd highly recommend this tool.
+With not just one but two interchangeable batteries, the wire-free design also made for quick and easy styling, even while on the go.
+However, it's worth noting that the batteries do take a few hours to charge.
+But overall, if your hair is prone to dryness and frizz, we'd highly recommend this as a styling tool.

 Best travel curling wand